 - Enforce our legal rights.

 On the basis of our legitimate interest, we and our third-party partners, may combine the data we collect from you over time from our websites, products and services with data obtained from other sources.
 We combine your data with other sources to improve user experience on our websites and services we provide.
-In some instances, Crisis Cover and the third-parties we engage may automatically collect data through cookies, web logs and other similar applications.
+In some instances, we and the third-parties we engage may automatically collect data through cookies, web logs and other similar applications.
 This data is used to better understand and improve the usability, performance, and effectiveness of our websites, products and services to help tailor content or offers for you.
 Please reference the "Tracking Technologies, Cookies & Do-Not-Track" section below for more information.

 Marketing and Community Networking

-Crisis Cover has a legitimate interest in promoting our commercial offerings and to optimize the delivery of communications to that effect to our customers and audiences that are most likely to find them relevant.
+We have a legitimate interest in promoting our commercial offerings and to optimize the delivery of communications to that effect to our customers and audiences that are most likely to find them relevant.
 We will therefore collect and process data to that end as explained below.
 However, where we are legally required to obtain your consent to provide you with certain marketing materials, we will only provide you with such marketing materials where we have obtained such consent from you.
 If you do not want to continue receiving any marketing materials from us, you can contact email@example.com.

 In addition to the purposes described above, we may, in compliance with applicable legal requirements, use your Personal Information to provide you with advertisements, promotions and information about products and services tailored to you and your needs.
 Contact details, including phone numbers, mail and email addresses, may be used to contact you.
 If you do not want us to use your Personal Information in this way, you can simply choose not to consent to such use of your data on the webpages and/or forms through which such Personal Information is collected.
 You can also exercise this right at any time by contacting us as explained below.